 Perhaps the only downside I see in this disc is that it is a utility disc, you really only use it in situations that you need a hard hook or a tomahawk type throw – a scramble shot.

 This distance driver from MVP takes pride in having a reliable fade, pronounced glide, and the unique forward finish to add an extra distance to your throw.
 Thus, making it one of the best tomahawk disc golf disc you can have in the bag.
 I should say that this is a must-have disc because it’s super accurate, straight, and is easy to throw particularly with the tomahawk.

-I personally like the Tesla because it has a lot of glide and is quite an overstable disc which makes it a perfect tomahawk disc golf disc.
-If you are in a situation that may need you to have the best skip, this disc can be helpful with its predictability and reliability.
+I favor the Tesla for its impressive glide and strong overstable characteristics, making it an ideal disc for tomahawks.
+It’s a reliable choice when you require consistent skips in challenging situations.
 An overhand shot like the thumbers or the tomahawk should do it for you and save your game.
 Also, this disc should be the go-to overstable control driver that you can put in the bag.

-The Tesla’s flight is considered the ideal disc golf tomahawk flight path with its resistance to turning while providing the best stable option for tomahawk throws.
+The Tesla provides the ideal disc golf tomahawk flight path with its resistance to turning, making it the best stable option for tomahawk throws.
 It provides pinpoint accuracy, reliable fade, and can handle the wind.
 If you have the required arm speed, I will highly recommend this to be a staple in your bag.